adeelakram696/adeel.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: Here's what I have been doing with my life
+subtitle: List of the Projects i have worked on
 ---
 <br/>